jamestq/fcc-backend-project/README.md

 (NOTE: the webpage can only be accessed with an insecured http connection - use an Incognito/Private window of your browser and DO NOT enter any private information)

-Alternatively to install, ensure that Node >15.8.0 is installed, and type the following codes to your terminal
+Alternatively, to run locally on your machine, ensure that Node >15.8.0 is installed, and type the following codes to your terminal
 ```
 git clone https://github.com/jamestq/fcc-backend-project.git
 cd fcc-backend-project